 Keep Menus Menus

 For all the downsides to using a paper menu, it does have one virtue.
 That virtue is the reason why menus have been around for so long.
 A paper menu is exactly what it says it is.
 A menu.
-A useful tool that helps people accomplish things.
+A useful tool that helps people accomplish a thing: ordering.
 When someone picks up a paper menu, they don’t see flashing lights or pop-up ads.
-They see a list of things to buy.
+They see a list of things for sale.
 Don’t fall into the trap of using your QR code menus as a multi-prong marketing funhouse.
 Sure, promote a rewards program or email list, but try not to go crazy with it.
 Make your QR menus simple.
 Keep them menus.

 Market Your QR Codes

 We don’t advise using your menu to aggressively market all sorts of other campaigns.
 We do advise you take advantage of the portability of QR codes and market the QR code menus themselves.
 QR codes can be placed virtually anywhere.
 It’s a huge boon to discoverability and accessibility for every operation using a digital menu.
-We’ve got a whole post dedicated to QR code marketing.
+You can even set up a QR code marketing campaign and do some QR code tracking to make sure it's a success.

 Optimize QR Code Menus for Mobile